mithunprakash2002/mithun-sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
 Hi there!
 I'm Mithun P. I’m a BCA student, trying to make it in this big world.
 Please support me.
 A big shout out to DATA WITH BARAA as he was the inspiration behind this project.
 I learnt majority of SQL in his youtube channel.
-I made this project looking at him making a project.
+I made this project looking at him making a project on same topic.